ward4mutualaid-data/w4madata/setup.md

 ### Install git and set up ssh keys

 Download [git](https://git-scm.com/downloads).
 With git you can interact with our Github repository.
 For all intents and purposes you can think of git and Github as the same thing.
-Git is the version control software, and Gihub is a popular website for hosting git based projects.
+Git is the version control software, and Github is a popular website for hosting git based projects.

 Now follow [this tutorial](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) which will allow your local computer to have permissions to interact with our repo.
 Note that step 4 is a link to a [separate tutorial](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) which you'll need to do as well.
 This is probably the most involved step of the whole set up, and you'll only ever have to do it once!